In the UK news this week it has been reported that, for a comfortable retirement, people need to save a ‘pension mountain’ of £260,000.

-Obviously, the actual pension pot needed in retirement varies from person to person, but the general rule of thumb in the FI community is 25x annual expenses, with safe withdrawal rates at 4%.
-Young Fi Guy delves further into SWRs here.
+Obviously, the actual pension pot needed in retirement varies from person to person, but the general rule of thumb in the FI community is 25x annual expenses, with safe withdrawal rates (SWR) at 4%.

 For simplicity, we’ll assume a person needs £40k a year for their expenses using 4% SWR.
 How much does this person need to save to get the £1m pension pot required?